Contributed by Walless.

 6.1.
 Timeline, process with the stock exchange

 The process with the stock exchange is fairly simple.
 Apart from the relevant corporate resolutions it requires a formal application of the issuer to AB NASDAQ Vilnius.
-Usually assessment by the stock exchange takes 2-4 weeks (although the official term is 3 months), upon which the listing agreement is signed and listing commences.
+Usually, assessment by the stock exchange takes 2-4 weeks (although the official term is three months), upon which the listing agreement is signed and listing commences.

 7. Corporate Governance

-The Code is drafted in a basis of analogous codes, standards, and principles of other states and international organisations, the key ideas and directions of which are reflected in the Principles of Corporate Governance of the Organisation for Economic Cooperation and Development.
+The Code is drafted on a basis of analogous codes, standards, and principles of other states and international organizations, the key ideas and directions of which are reflected in the Principles of Corporate Governance of the Organization for Economic Cooperation and Development.

 The model of corporate governance required by the Code is in accordance with Lithuanian legal requirements for the corporate governance structure.
 Accordingly, companies must have a manager (CEO) of the company and either a one-tier management board or a two-tier board (management and supervisory boards).
 Certain matters are decided by the general meeting of shareholders.
 Where a supervisory board is not formed, the management board should also perform the supervisory functions.

-There are no formal requirements related to ESG except for the requirement that large listed companies with an average number of employees exceeding 500 to prepare a Social Responsibility Report as part of the annual reporting.
-This report shall cover matters related to protection of environment, social and staff issues, protection of human rights, prevention of corruption and bribery.
+There are no formal requirements related to ESG except for the requirement that large listed companies with an average number of employees exceeding 500 prepare a Social Responsibility Report as part of the annual reporting.
+This report shall cover matters related to the protection of the environment, social and staff issues, protection of human rights, and prevention of corruption and bribery.

 In addition to the above, issuers are obliged to make public disclosures in accordance with requirements of Regulation (EU) No 596/2014 on market abuse which, amongst other items, regulates public disclosure of inside information and disclosure of manager’s transactions.

-Besides that, the issuers must disclose information about any person who has acquired 5, 10, 15, 20, 25, 30, 50, 75 and 95 per cent of the voting rights in that issuer.
-This obligation also applies where the specified limits are exceeded in the descending or the ascending order.
-A similar obligation also applies with respect to persons holding other types of financial instruments (e.g., options, swaps, etc.) that under the terms of those instruments give rise to acquisition of voting rights.
+Besides that, the issuers must disclose information about any person who has acquired 5%, 10%, 15%, 20%, 25%, 30%, 50%, 75%, or 95% of the voting rights in that issuer.
+This obligation also applies where the specified limits are exceeded in descending or ascending order.
+A similar obligation also applies with respect to persons holding other types of financial instruments (e.g., options, swaps, etc.) that under the terms of those instruments give rise to the acquisition of voting rights.